soyabn9/fmcs-help-first/en/java-plugin-faq.md

 > [!NOTE]
 > SERVER-IP can either be the IP shown in console \(Example: `136.243.71.281`\) or the Node DNS of your server \(Example: `helios.freemcserver.net`\).
+>
+> DynMap is best used with a MySQL database as it can load faster.
+A guide will come soon.